Iran Revises Port Blast Death Toll To 57, Arrests Two Over Safety Failures

 State television reported separately on Sunday that two people, including a government official, had been arrested over the explosion.

-The blast and ensuing fire injured more than 1,200 people, according to the Iranian Red Crescent Society, which said search and rescue efforts at the site ended on Sunday.
+The blast and ensuing fire injured more than 1,200 people, according to the Iranian Red Crescent Society, which said search and rescue efforts at the site ended on Sunday, Xinhua news agency reported.

 Shahid Rajaee Port, located in the southern Hormozgan province, is Iran's largest maritime hub, handling the vast majority of the country's container traffic and more than half of its total trade.